ReScience/ReScienceC/docs/submitting.md

 Submission is as simple as:

 - Filling in the [short submission form](https://resciencec.theoj.org/papers/new)
-- Waiting for the managing editor to start a pre-review issue over in the ReScience C reviews repository: https://github.com/openjournals/joss-reviews
+- Waiting for the managing editor to start a pre-review issue over in the ReScience C reviews repository: https://github.com/ReScience/ReScienceC-reviews

-> [color=red] What is the URL for the ReScience C reviews repository?

 ## Article metadata